Operations Research at NC State

 The Program as we know it now came “officially” into being on January 16, 1970, by a decree of the (now defunct) N.C.
 Board of Higher Education.
 That decree established two sister programs: one here at NCSU and the other at UNC at Chapel Hill, and authorized both to grant the master’s and doctorate’s degrees in OR.
 Since that date, OR has stood as a separate degree-granting graduate program, admitting its own students, establishing its own academic requirements, and awarding its own degrees under the auspices of the Graduate School.

 Dr. Salah Elmaghraby was the founding director of the OR program at NC State.
 Dr. Elmaghraby was a force – extremely well known in the field.
 He stepped down as director after 20 years.
 Dr. Shu-Cherng Fang then took over the program in 1990 and handed over the program to Dr. W.J.
 (Bill) Stewart of Computer Science in 1995.
 In 2000, Dr. Fang was asked by the deans of COE, PAMS, and Graduate School to assume interim directorship to create a co-directorship with one co-director from COE and one from PAMS (now COS).
 Dr. Elmor L. Peterson of Mathematics and Dr. Xiuli Chao of Industrial Engineering were then appointed as the first co-directors in 2001.
-Dr. Negash Medhin of Mathematics was co-director from 2003 to 2017.
+In 2003, Dr. Yahya Fathi of Industrial Engineering and Dr. Ralph Smith of Mathematics became co-directors, followed in 2004 by Dr. Hien Tran of Mathematics.
+Dr. Negash Medhin of Mathematics was co-director from 2005 to 2017.
 From Industrial Engineering, Drs.
-Yayha Fathi, Thom J. Hodgson, and Michael G. Kay were co-directors from 2003 to 2010, 2010 to 2013, and 2013 to 2017, respectively.
+Thom J. Hodgson and Michael G. Kay were co-directors from 2010 to 2013, and 2013 to 2017, respectively.
 Starting in 2017, the program reverted to a single directorship, with Dr. Michael G. Kay acting as interim director.